-Start times for the first and second round games will be recommended by the host institution and the committee will reserve the right to approve these times.
-First round games shall be played on either March 10 or 11, while each second round game must be played on either March 12 or 13.
+Start times for the regional semifinal games will be recommended by the host institution and the committee will reserve the right to approve these times.
+Regional semifinal games shall be played on either March 13 or 14, while each regional final must be played, with a day off, on either March 15 or 16.

 During the Women's Frozen Four, the second semifinal will not begin before the scheduled start time but may begin after this time depending on the completion of the first game.
 After the completion of semifinal No. 1 and the resurfacing of the ice, a minimum of 43:00 (time to begin when ice resurfacing machine leaves the ice) will be put on the scoreboard.
 The only exception to this is when a goal is scored five minutes or less into any overtime session.
 In this case, the ice will not be resurfaced and a minimum of 48:00 (time to begin after players and officials have left the ice) will be put on the clock.
-In all cases, warm-ups for the second game will begin at 38:00, according to the NCAA ice hockey protocol.
+In all cases, warmups for the second game will begin at 38:00, according to the NCAA ice hockey protocol.